DourivalPimentel/nyctaxitrips/README.md

 The analysis was built inside a Spark - Databricks cluster with direct access to a s3 Storage inside AWS.

 The script runs over the pre-built instalation of Apache Spark and use Databricks connection libraries to read and writes files on AWS s3.
 It's possible to re-run the script anytime from any databricks account, since the s3 bucket where the files are stored is set as public, and the tokens used for access are hardcoded in the script.
-The security issues were overlook only because this was a simple study over a public dataset and because it would be harder to replicate without a good amount of set ups in a safer enviroment.
-So the access tokens are only hardcoded for simplicity and are hardly an option for a comercial solution.
+The security issues were overlook only because this was a simple study of a public dataset and because it would be harder to replicate it without a good amount of set ups in a safer enviroment.
+Therefore, the access tokens are only hardcoded for simplicity and are hardly an option for a comercial solution.

 ## To run the script

-Any Databricks account can import the same code with the link bellow throguht the databricks pannel.
-A quick guide to do it is also shown in the second link bellow.
+Any Databricks account can import the script using the link bellow in the databricks pannel.
+The second link below contains a quick guide for how to do it.
 To create a free community databricks account you'll only need an email account.

 <a href="https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/1536705237491348/498675988431179/6882450809162848/latest.html">Link to import the script with the analysis.</a>